lorenzo-stoakes/learn-prolog-now/notes/05_arithmetic.md

     ?- R is mod(7,2).
     R = 1.

-* We can use arithmetic operations when we define predicates, e.g.:-
+* We can use arithmetic operations when we define predicates.

+E.g.:-

     add_3_and_double(X,Y) :- Y is (X+3)*2.

 * Which gives us:-

+E.g.:-

     ?- add_3_and_double(1,X).
     X = 8.

-* Standard precedence applies in Prolog, e.g.:-
+* Standard precedence applies in Prolog.

+E.g.:-

     ?- X is 3+2*4.
     X = 11.